fedora-copr/copr/doc/user_documentation.rst

     make -f <cloned_repodir>/.copr/Makefile srpm outdir="<outdir>" spec="<spec_path>"

 The ``spec`` parameter is what you specify in the **Spec File** field for the SCM source specification and the script is run in the **Subdirectory** that you can optionally specify in the source section  as well.
-Note that for some use cases, you can just ignore the ``spec`` file parameter.
-The ``outdir`` parameter specifies where to put the resulting SRPM so that COPR can find and build it afterwards.
+Note that you can just ignore the ``spec`` file parameter in the script if there is no use for it.
+The ``outdir`` parameter specifies where to put the resulting
+SRPM so that COPR can find and build it afterwards.

 Example of what can be put into ``.copr/Makefile``: